cashfoley/SqlServerPatcher/README.md

 ## Major Features

 1. Execute scripts once in an environment.
 2. Execute scripts everytime they change.
    This is great for Stored Procedures and Views.
 3. Execute scripts everytime you have deployments.
 3. Environment Specific Scripts.
+4. Scripts executed only when Patches are necessary.
+   (Not implemented yet)
+   This is ideal for kicking off backups and other preporation when patches will be applied.
 4. Token Replacement in scripts.
 5. WhatIf Deployments shows scripts that need to be performed.